anialesniak/matchmade/README.md

 ## Matchmaking results

-When Matchmade founds the match between clients in its client pool it logs this success to standard server output.
+When Matchmade founds the match between clients in its client pool it logs this success to standard server output as well as to `matching.log` file located in the directory to which the server has direct access.
 Matchmade server uses internal client identification system - each client is simply assigned a unique number.
 The logged results will consist of information which clients have been matched identifying clients by those values.

 ## License